I have confused myself again.

 1) use plastic stand-offs when mounting the PCBs in a metal chassis

-keep the RCA barrels insulated from the Chassis. the two input wires must pass through the panel as a signal pair and not connect to chassis
+keep the RCA barrels insulated from the Chassis. the two input wires must pass through the panel as a signal pair and not connect to chassis2) keep the insulated RCA input jacks

 Is the wall wart double insulated and carrying the double concentric square symbol?
-If so then the equipment fed with power can be considered as safe and isolated from the mains.
+If so then the equipment fed with power can be considered as safe and isolated from the mains.3) Only connect the "ground" from the wall wart to the PCB "ground" but necessarily to the chassis?

 If it is not double insulated then the equipment needs a Protective Earth